Agentic Economic Modeling: Agentic Modeling for Regional Experiment

-The second is to conduct the human experiment in only a small subset of regions (ZIP3s), then train the model on these regions to see whether it can generalize to new regions.
-Suppose the set of all ZIP3 nationwide is $\mathcal{Z}=\{z_1,z_2,...\}$.
-In this setting, instead of splitting the data by time, we will divide all zip codes nationwide into two disjoint sets: $\mathcal{Z}_{ID}$ (In-Domain), and $\mathcal{Z}_{OOD}$ (out-of-domain).
-We aim to conduct the regional experiment only within the $\mathcal{Z}_{ID}$ areas and obtain the ground-truth human experiment labels in these regions (the share of each delivery options $s_z^h$).
-During the experiment, we assume that the human share in $\mathcal{Z}_{OOD}$ is unknown.
-We need to train a model to learn $P(s_z^h \mid \mathcal{T}_z)$ for $z\in \mathcal{Z}_{ID}$, and then apply the model to $\mathcal{Z}_{OOD}$ to obtain the predicted share of delivery options in those areas.
+To reduce the scale of the experiment, we can conduct the human experiment in only a small subset of regions (ZIP3s), and then train the model on these regions, $\mathcal{Z}_{ID}$ (in-domain; the calibration set), to evaluate whether it can generalize to new regions, $\mathcal{Z}_{OOD}$ (out-of-domain; held out from training).
 The bias correction model here aims to learn human share based on the persona distribution and LLM choice in regions where human experiments have been conducted.
-We assume and hope that the learned relationship can generalize across variations in persona distributions, allowing us to extrapolate to regions where no human experiments were performed.
+The key assumption is that this learned relationship can generalize across variations in persona distributions, allowing us to extrapolate to regions where no human experiments were performed.